Adverbial phrases

 1. What Are Adverbial Phrases?

-Adverbial phrases are groups of words that give more information about a verb.
+Adverbial phrases are groups of words that add information such as time, place, or frequency.

 2. Placement of Adverbial Phrases in a Sentence